panManfredini/lit-element-effector/README.md

 EffectorMxn( BaseClass, Store, EffectAPI = undefined ) => class extends BaseClass

 ```
-The mixin takes as input parameters a `BaseClass` which must inherit from a `LitElement`, an Effector `Store` and an optional object, `EffectAPI`,
+The mixin takes as input parameters a `BaseClass` which must inherit from a `LitElement`, an Effector `Store` and an optional object, `EffectAPI`.
-that function as shortcut interface between the state change API and the custom element.
-The `EffectAPI` keys are strings and its values are expected to be
+This last one helps building an interface between the state change API and the custom-element, its values are expected to be
 either effector `effects` or `events`.